The risk that’s often overlooked

 Unfortunately, there are a couple of security issues.

 Second, most people fail to place a “master password” on the database.
-A master password further encrypts the database and prevents the hacker’s access, but it does something much more important: it prevents casual access.
+A master password further encrypts the database and prevents hacker access, but it does something much more important: it prevents casual access.

 This is the real issue I see.
-If you have your passwords stored in the browser’s password vault, anyone can walk up to your machine and at a minimum, log in to your accounts as you, and wreak all sorts of havoc.
-They may also be able to view the passwords and make off with them.
+If you have your passwords stored in the browser’s password vault, anyone can walk up to your machine and wreak all sorts of havoc.
+They may also be able to view passwords and make off with them.

 If you’re going to use your browser’s password vault, I strongly recommend you place a master password on it.
 In addition, if the browser supports it, instruct it to require the master password more often than just once when you start using the browser — perhaps again after some amount of time has passed.